cadithealth/iniherit/README.rst

       here.

-* The ``%inherit`` option points to a space-separated, URL-encoded, list of files to inherit values from, for example:
+* The ``%inherit`` option points to a space-separated, URL-encoded, list of files to inherit values from, whose values are loaded depth-first, left-to-right.
+For example:

   .. code-block:: ini

     [DEFAULT]
-    %inherit = base.ini this%20space.ini
+    %inherit = base.ini file-with%20space.ini

 * To inherit only a specific section, add the ``%inherit`` option directly to the applicable section.
 By default, the section by the